 The visit by the volunteer or staff who deliver meals also serves as a safety or wellness check.
 Volunteers report back any concerns they have to Meals on Wheels staff.
 Staff follow up with any concerns and may include calling an emergency contact.
 For many of our participants, a volunteer is the only person they see all day.

-We use a 6-week cyclical menu and provide standard, vegetarian entrée, diabetic dessert option, Asian, Kosher and liquid meals.
-UMHS Patient Food and Nutrition Services prepares all of our meals except the Asian and Kosher options.
+We use a 4-week cyclical menu and provide standard, vegetarian entrée, diabetic dessert option, Asian, Kosher and liquid meals.
+Patient Food and Nutrition Services at Michigan Medicine prepares all of our meals except the Asian and Kosher options.

 Check out what our participants are telling us about why they appreciate our service!